elastic/apm-agent-nodejs/docs/reference/starting-agent.md

 ### `node -r elastic-apm-node/start.js ...` [start-option-node-require-opt]

 Another way to start the agent is with the `-r elastic-apm-node/start.js` [command line option to `node`](https://nodejs.org/api/cli.md#-r---require-module).
 This will load and start the APM agent before your application code starts.
 This method allows you to enable the agent *without touching any code*.
-This is the recommended start method for [monitoring AWS Lambda functions](/reference/lambda.md) and for tracing [a Next.js server](/reference/nextjs.md).
+This is the recommended start method for [monitoring AWS Lambda functions](/reference/lambda.md).

 ```bash
 node -r elastic-apm-node/start.js app.js